-PlayOnLinux is a graphical front-end for Wine which automatically creates a
+PlayOnLinux is a graphical front-end for Wine which automatically creates

-versions internally, meaning you only have to have some
+its own wine versions internally, meaning you only have to have some

 version of Wine already already installed as a base and PlayOnLinux

 (which can also be specified by the user in the case of manual, unscripted

 installations).
-POL supports the use of installation
+POL supports the use of installation scripts which are

-work with that application.
+with that application.
 Dozens of official scripts for various games and

 software already exist, and the POL website has tutorials to instruct

 users on writing their own.